 - An order sanctioning prosecution under the Act; or

-Furthermore, an appeal cannot be filed in certain cases, wherein on the recommendation of the council, the Board or the State Government may fix monetary limits for appeals by the GST officer in order to regulate the filing of appeal and avoid unnecessary litigation expenses
+Furthermore, an appeal cannot be filed in certain cases, wherein on the recommendation of the council, the Board or the State Government may fix monetary limits for appeals by the GST officer in order to regulate the filing of appeals and avoid unnecessary litigation expenses

 A person unhappy with any decision or order passed against him under GST by an adjudicating authority can appeal to the First Appellate Authority.